Our Verdict

 When listening to this speaker at the beach, sand grains managed to fall through the steel grille on the front.
 Now, whenever we pick it up, it faintly sounds like a rain stick, and it's impossible to get the sand out.
 While we couldn't tell any difference in the sound quality, we wouldn't bring it to the beach again since too much trapped sand could muffle the sound.

-The SoundLink Max doubles as a phone charger when we're away from home, has an aux port, and has an app where we can adjust the sound profile—but that's about it.
+The app is easy to download and connect.
+Once we were in, we could adjust the sound profile—but that's about it.
 It doesn't have a microphone or voice assistance.
 Still, it was nice to be able to drive up the bass when listening to house music, which made it sound deeper and punchier.
 We liked being able to charge our phone on it, but it drained the speaker's battery much faster.

 The controls are small, labeled buttons on top that all perform one function and are easy to understand with no instructions necessary.